Banking & Finance

 What is Open Banking?

-On the other hand, Open Banking is a regulatory (or market-driven, depending on the region) framework that enables consumers to share their financial data securely with third-party providers.
+Open Banking is a regulatory (or market-driven, depending on the region) framework that enables consumers to share their financial data securely with third-party providers.
 It also aims to give consumers more control and ownership of their data, allowing them to move between financial service providers more easily.

 Dive deeper: Here’s an “Open Banking” definition we all can understand.